pubudu7/bnm-blocks/readme.txt

 == Screenshots ==

 == Changelog ==

+= 1.2.3 =
+* Added a control to select specific posts for a block.
+* Fixed category select control re-render issue.

 = 1.2.2 =
 * Fixed featured image size select not working in Post Block 2